-For more information about left joins, see "Using Outer Joins" on page 6-50.
+For more information about left joins, see "Using Outer Joins".

 Using Subqueries

 A subquery is a parenthetical SELECT statement nested inside the WHERE clause of another SELECT statement, where it functions as a search condition to restrict the number of rows returned by the outer, or parent, query.
 A subquery can refer to the same table or tables as its parent query, or to other tables.